karldw/second_year_paper/Text/Presentations/prep_notes_for_2016_11_09.md

 - If the newspapers are ever off their estimates, do we see people updating?
 - Be explicit about the assumptions necessary for Hsieh's version and for my DD version.
 - Find out more about MEPS

+### Question:
+Is there any traction with people who have kids born just before the cutoff vs those born just after?